 Some variations in the category of hotels are possible, and this tour can be booked with evening meals included on some nights.

 A short walking tour of Bordeaux on arrival in the city

-Route traverses the higher ground between the Dordogne and Garonne rivers three times and crosses some rolling countryside en route to Bazas but generally follows river valleys and their flood plains.
+The route traverses the higher ground between the Dordogne and Garonne rivers three times and crosses some rolling countryside en route to Bazas, but generally follows river valleys and their flood plains.

-£844 per person for two adults sharing a double room on the B&B basis
+£844 per person for two adults sharing a double room on a B&B basis